MP3tunes wins end to part of EMI copyright case

 Pauley did find the defendants liable for "contributory" copyright infringement for songs where notices of alleged infringement were provided.
 He also said Robertson was liable for having personally transferred songs from unauthorized websites.

+A lawyer for EMI and the other plaintiffs did not immediately respond to a request for comment.
 Citigroup Inc owns EMI and is trying to sell it.
-An EMI spokesman expressed disappointment with the decision.

-"EMI believes that companies like MP3tunes, which knowingly build a business based on stolen music, should not be entitled to any DMCA safe harbor defense, and we're evaluating our options to seek review of those portions of the decision," the spokesman said.

 The four-year-old lawsuit is part of the music industry's effort to stop websites from letting people download and share music online without paying for it.

-On May 12, the operators of LimeWire agreed to pay record companies $105 million to end a federal trial over copyright infringement damages owed by the once popular but now defunct file-sharing service.
+On May 12, the operators of LimeWire agreed to pay record companies $105 million (63.8 million pounds) to end a federal trial over copyright infringement damages owed by the once popular but now defunct file-sharing service.

 There were 3,189 recordings, 562 musical compositions and 328 album cover images at issue in the MP3 tunes lawsuit.